Rushden: Location

 Rushden lies on the A6 midway between Bedford and Kettering.
 The southern limits of the town border on the county of Bedfordshire, and to its north lies the River Nene (locally pronounced Nen) which flows into The Wash.
 Rushden lies in a small valley, with a stream or brook known as Sidney Brook flowing through the centre of the town.
 During the late 1960s and 70s this stream was culverted to prevent flash flooding.
 From whichever way Rushden is approached, the streets and roads can be seen stretching out in the valley, with the spire of St Mary's church prominent above its rooftops.

 Governance

-Peter Bone MP is the local MP representing Wellingborough.
+Gen Kitchen MP is the local MP representing Wellingborough.
 As a result of recent electoral changes, Rushden has been divided into five wards for both District and Town Council purposes.
 With the following re-classifications: Rushden Spencer (formerly North), Rushden Hayden (formerly East), Rushden Bates (formerly South), Rushden Sartoris (formerly South) and Rushden Pemberton (formerly West).
 Rushden Urban District Council, which was based at the Council Buildings in Newton Road, was the local authority until 1974 when the town became part of East Northamptonshire.

 Since local government reorganisation in 2020 abolished Northamptonshire County Council and the county's seven district councils, the town has become part of the new unitary authority of North Northamptonshire, one of two newly formed unitary authorities in the ceremonial county of Northamptonshire (the other being West Northamptonshire).